textcreationpartnership/A00018/README.md

 ##Content Summary##

 #####Body#####

+1. The Lamētacion of England.

-The lame[n]tacion of EnglandLamentacion of England.1558Approx.
-66 KB of XML-encoded text transcribed **Types of content**
+**Types of content**

   * There are 4 **verse** lines!